16 Questions That Can Change Your Life

 The Method

 The method is simple.
-For each aspect of your life, investigate how you feel about it by attributing either nourishing or pathogenic feelings to it (from the illustration below).
+For each aspect of your life, investigate how you feel about it by attributing either nourishing or pathogenic feelings to it (see the illustration below for guidance).
 For example, ask yourself:

 ‘What are my current living conditions?
 How do they make me feel?’

-As soon as you have established which aspects of your life structurally[2] cause pathogenic feelings, you then all of a sudden are presented with a choice: either remain stuck in circumstances and/or patterns which keep you emotionally imprisoned and immature, and potentially make you sick, or change them.
+As soon as you have established which aspects of your life structurally[2] cause pathogenic feelings, you then have created a choice: either remain stuck in circumstances and/or patterns which keep you emotionally imprisoned and immature, and potentially make you sick, or change them.
 As scary as that might seem, you DO have the power to make that choice.
 And if you do, you are empowering yourself because by examining yourself in this scientific way, you have discovered what is healthy and unhealthy for YOU.

-Moreover, since this course of action is by definition conducive to your health, emotional development and spiritual growth, you will find out that unhealthy thought and behavioural patterns will eventually be cut off, as you are now beginning to move with the tides of life.
+Moreover, since this course of action is by definition conducive to your health, emotional development and spiritual growth, you will find out that unhealthy thought and behavioural patterns will eventually be cut off, as you are now beginning to move with the tides of life - that is, according to your unique, individual nature.

-Thus, here’s a list of life-aspects to inventory, and to investigate whether or not they are conducive to your health, emotional development and spiritual growth.
-Naturally you can expand the list with aspects that aren’t named, yet are important for you.
+Thus, here’s a list of life-aspects for inventory, and to investigate whether or not they are conducive to your health, emotional development and spiritual growth.
+Naturally you can expand the list with aspects that aren’t mentioned, yet are important for you.

 So here we go: